Skip to content

 • Cover letter: usually a one-page document that gives an overview of your qualifications as they relate to the position you are applying for

-• Externship: An externship is a form of experiential learning that allows the individual to work for or shadow an employer for a short period to learn about the industry or occupation.
+• Externship: An externship is a form of experiential learning that allows the individual to briefly work for or shadow an employer to learn about the industry or occupation.
 These are unpaid.

 • Holland Occupational Themes/Codes (RIASEC): refer to a theory of careers and vocational choices developed by American psychologist John L. Holland that matches career choices with personality types - Holland Occupational Themes